saezlab/transcriptutorial/scripts/04_TranscriptionFactor_activity_with_Dorothea.md

 It is important to set the parameter `eset.filter` to `FALSE`.
 In this case, we set the minimun size of regulons to five (`minsize`).
-I strongly recommend to check `?viper` to decide the parameter that best fits your needs.
+I strongly recommend to check `?viper` to set the parameters that best fits your needs.

 ``` r